 Automating Donor Philanthropy

-These approaches are peculiar to my background and purpose, but the software is customizable through user modification of input parameters.
+My approaches are peculiar to my background and purpose, but the software is customizable through user modification of input parameters.
+Two of my data sources and strategies around them illustrate my approach.

 Phase 1: Form 990 in Excel